 In its ruling, the three-judge panel said the attorneys general lacked legal grounds to bring the lawsuit alleging the president is violating the Constitution when his business accepts payments from state and foreign governments.
 The decision — from Judges Paul V. Niemeyer, Dennis W. Shedd and A. Marvin Quattlebaum Jr. — also stops dozens of subpoenas to federal government agencies and Trump’s private business entities demanding financial records related to the D.C. hotel.

 In a joint statement, Maryland attorney general Brian Frosh and D.C. attorney general Karl Racine said they would continue to pursue their legal options.

-President Trump, who in 2018 reported income from the Trump Hotel D.C. alone of $40,842,294, took to Twitter to celebrate with the false claim that he doesn’t make money from his businesses.
+President Trump, who in 2018 reported revenue from the Trump Hotel D.C. alone of $40,842,294, took to Twitter to celebrate with the false claim that he doesn’t make money from his businesses.

 The campaign for Rep. Louie Gohmert (R–TX) spent $995.10 at Trump Hotel N.Y. on May 17.
 Gohmert has showed up often at the Trump Hotel D.C., yet this expenditure is the first time his campaign has reported any spending at a Trump property.

 A glimpse of the foreign officials, government employees, politicians, lobbyists, and the like who patronize or appear at Trump businesses.
 Most people shown here have reasons to want to influence the Trump administration, rely on its good graces for their livelihoods, or should be providing oversight.
 Additionally, high-profile guests serve as draws for paying customers.

 Sen. Lindsey Graham (R–S.C.) posed with U.S. Marine, Greg Aselbekian, at a hotel owned by the head of the executive branch/commander-in-chief.